KDE/kdewin-installer/readme.txt

     4 remove empty directories when removing packages 5 test creating start menu entries support
-    6 add support to create/remove start menu entries for a specific package, which is required for the installer
+    6 add support to create/remove start menu entries for a specific package, which is required for the installer 7 how to handle packages which requires administrative access like vcredist and others (which package exactly ?)

   2 command line installer
     3 test